ecadlabs/taquito/README.md

 We plan to use SemVer style versions for tezos-ts but we will make the major version number track the current, or next version number of the Tezos economic protocol that tezos-ts supports.

-For example, in August 2019, the economic protocol is `004-Pt24m4xi`, and `005-PsBABY5H` is working its way through the on-chain amendment process.
+For example, in August 2019, the economic protocol was `004-Pt24m4xi`, and `005-PsBABY5H` was (is) working its way through the on-chain amendment process.
 Therefore the current version number for tezos-ts would be `v4.0.0`.
 During this time, we would start working on `v5.0.0-beta.1` on the expectation (but not the assumption) that it will become our new economic protocol.

 When we know that the protocol will update to the new version AND we have implemented and tested interoperability with the new protocol (and potentially node RPC changes) we will release `v5.0.0` BEFORE the chain transitions to the new protocol.